bhanuprakash437/cucumber-selenium-tests/README.md

    local repo.
 2. Go to **DataUtils.java** class and provide the paths for the variables CHROME_DRIVER_PATH and IMAGE_PATH.
 Note: The Chrome driver and Image required are provided in the "resources" folder.
-3. Go to **TestRunner.java** class and provide the path for features and this will all the test scenarios.
+3. Go to **TestRunner.java** class and provide the path for features and this will run all the test scenarios.
 4. The test report will be generated under "testResult" as Json.